Masterjii/Weather-App/README.md

 ## Live Demo

-You can check out the live demo of the Simple Weather App [here](Your Live Demo Link Here).
+You can check out the live demo of the Simple Weather App [Clik here](https://live-weather-app-10.netlify.app/).

 ## Features